Big Mama Thornton: 1960s: "Ball and Chain" and continued success

 By 1969, Thornton had signed with Mercury Records, which released her most successful album, Stronger Than Dirt, which reached number 198 in the Billboard Top 200 record chart.
 Next, Thornton signed a contract with Pentagram Records and finally fulfilled one of her biggest dreams.
 A blues woman and the daughter of a preacher, Thornton loved the blues and what she called the "good singing" of gospel artists like the Dixie Hummingbirds and Mahalia Jackson.
 She had always wanted to record a gospel record, and did so with the album Saved (PE 10005).
 The album includes the gospel classics "Oh, Happy Day", "Down By The Riverside", "Glory, Glory Hallelujah", "He's Got the Whole World in His Hands", "Lord Save Me", "Swing Low, Sweet Chariot", "One More River", and "Go Down Moses".
+By then, the American blues revival had come to an end.
+While the original blues acts like Thornton mostly played smaller venues, younger people played their versions of blues in massive arenas for big money.
+Since the blues had seeped into other genres of music, the blues musician no longer needed impoverishment or geography for substantiation; the style was enough.